Divya-Barvalia/Python-Keylogger/README.md

 </ol>

 <blockquote>
-⚠️ <strong>Disclaimer:</strong> This tool is intended strictly for educational and ethical testing purposes.
+⚠️ <strong>Disclaimer:</strong> This code is intended strictly for educational and ethical testing purposes.
 Unauthorized use of keyloggers is illegal and unethical.
 Use responsibly.
 </blockquote>